sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 White box testing is used less compared to Black box testing.
 Here is some of it's limitations.

-Limitations of White box testing:
+**Limitations of White box testing:**
 - Test cases are designed based on the code, which means we check the implementation but not whether the implementation covers all the specified behaviours.
 - In modern development methodologies like Agile, code is often re-written (refactored) to improve it or maintain it better.
-This means the test-suite has to be re-written as well whenever the code is refactored.
+This means the test-suite has to be re-written whenever the code is refactored.
+Also, this makes the code less stabe and as a result, the test cases become less effective.
 - White box testing cannot be used for test-driven development where development is done by writing a failing test case based on a specification and then implementing the functionality such that the test case passes, which implies that the specification has been implemented.
 ##### Testing vs Formal Verification
 - ==**Formal verification is another way to verify the software using mathematical analysis of the code.**==